 Resistance Or Protection

 We use gloves to protect our hands from many things.
-This may include from solvents, dust or stains.
-We also use the to protect our hands from cuts or tools when may hurt us.
+This may include solvents, dust, or stains.
+We also use them to protect our hands from cuts or tools when may hurt us.
 Here is a good list for considering when looking at gloves for your wood shop.

 - Water/Solvents – If you work with wood long enough you know that you need to dry.
 There are many methods to drying the wood, however they do get wet.
 This will affect the ability to grip the wood.
 Additionally, if you work with a lot of solvents or stains you know they will always find a way to you skin.
 A good glove solution that protects you is a consideration.